Main Content

 - Promotes professionalization and recruitment of social workers in public child welfare across Washington State.

-- Subsidizes the cost of the CWTAP student’s BASW (partial) or MSW education.
-In return, after graduation students will work for the Department of Children, Youth and Families (DCYF) for an equal amount of time they received financial assistance.
+- In return, after graduation students will work for (DCYF) Child Welfare Program for an equal amount of time they received financial assistance.

 - Provides educational seminars, mentoring support and clinical supervision to accepted CWTAP students.